gaia-dpci/GaiaXPy/docs/source/caveats.rst

 so if some operations are performed over the DataFrame, this information may be lost.
 Luckily, most common operations preserve metadata.

-The plotter can only receive pandas DataFrames and not pandas Series, which may be important when selecting a particular row of a DataFrame.

-For example, if :python:`df` is a DataFrame returned by GaiaXPy corresponding to either the calibrator or converter output, and we want to select row :python:`0` and the use :python:`plot_spectra` on it:

 .. code-block:: python